dea123-coder/teachback-ai-/README.md

 No cloud-based large language model is used during semantic analysis.

-The existing deterministic analysis engine remains available as a fallback if the transformer model cannot be loaded successfully.
+If the transformer model cannot be loaded, the deterministic educational analysis engine continues providing feedback without interrupting the user experience.

 ---

-# System Design
+# System Architecture

-The application consists of four primary components:
+The application consists of four primary layers.

 ### User Interface

-Built with Next.js and React, providing the teaching workflow, transcript display, and feedback dashboard.
+Built using Next.js, React and TypeScript.
+It manages the learning workflow, transcript display and feedback presentation.

 ### Speech Input

-Uses the browser's Speech Recognition API to convert spoken explanations into text.
+The browser Speech Recognition API converts spoken explanations into text.

 ### Local AI Layer

-Runs the Xenova/all-MiniLM-L6-v2 embedding model through Transformers.js directly in the browser.
+Transformers.js loads the Xenova/all-MiniLM-L6-v2 embedding model directly inside the browser and performs local inference.

 ### Educational Analysis Engine

-Combines semantic similarity from the local transformer with deterministic concept analysis to generate meaningful learning feedback.
+Semantic similarity from the local transformer is combined with deterministic concept analysis to generate educational feedback.

 ---